C-Sto/recursebuster/README.md

   -canary string
         Custom value to use to check for wildcards -clean
-        Output clean urls to output file for easy loading into other tools and whatnot.
+        Output clean URLs to the output file for easy loading into other tools and whatnot.
   -cookies string
         Any cookies to include with requests.
 This is smashed into the cookies header, so copy straight from burp I guess.
   -debug